 The Worx WG510 Turbine Fusion is a 3-in-1 combo Electric Leaf Blower, Mulcher & Vacuum that will make your backyard Fall clean up a little less miserable and a little easier on your back.

 The Worx WG510 is an absolute dream on dry leaves and makes some very nice fine mulch for your flower beds.
 Can’t tell you the amount of time it saves raking out the leaves from the flower beds, shrubs & bushes.
-The difference in effort & time cleaning up leaves can be dramatic.
+The difference in effort & time cleaning up leaves from tight spaces can be dramatic.

 Maintenance is the grunt work of home improvement and no one likes cleaning up leaves, especially if you have to bag them.
 Even if your town allows you to rake the leaves to the curb it can be a cumbersome process to Santa Clause your load out to the front.

 Our Fall cleanup consists of about a half acre of land with 4 enormous Maple & Oak trees that drop ridiculous amounts of leaves, sticks and acorns.
 This usually requires a riding mower with trailer, large pool tarp and some cheapy paracord, lots of time and help loading/unloading the bundles of leaves.
 Sound familiar?
+You’ll still need to do that for larger amounts of leaves but the W510 will still save you lots of time during cleanups.

 The Worx WG510 Turbine Fusion Leaf Blower, Mulcher, Vac is an electric powered tool.
 Weighs 9.3 lbs and measures approximately 39″ L x 13″ H x 9″ W (with leaf tube attached).
 It includes a Shoulder Strap and a Leaf Collection bag that can attach directly to the WG510.